Hello, I'm Michelle Hughes, a printmaker and illustrator based in York, North Yorkshire.

 2003 - 2005 Pan European Creative Manager for Disney Home Europe.

-2005 - 2006 Career break, traveling and volunteering.
-Product development for Rajana Crafts, Cambodia.
+2005 - 2006 Career break, travelling and volunteering for Rajana Crafts, Cambodia.

 2006 Moved to York.

 2006 - 2009 Design Manager for Fair Trade homeware and gift at Shared Earth, York.

 2009 - 2011 Graphic Design for Room for Design.

 2011 - 2016 Design Manager for the cook and dine range at George Home, Asda.

 2016 I started my own business, Michelle Hughes Design.